-The Debenture Trustee confirms that they have undertaken the necessary due diligence in accordance with Applicable Law, including the SEBI (Debenture Trustees) Regulations, 1993, read with the SEBI circulars titled (i) "Creation of Security in issuance of listed debt securities and 'due diligence' by debenture trustee(s)" dated November 3, 2020; and (ii) "Monitoring and Disclosures by Debenture Trustee(s)" dated November 12, 2020.
+The Debenture Trustee confirms that they have undertaken the necessary due diligence in accordance with Applicable Law, including the SEBI (Debenture Trustees) Regulations, 1993, read with the SEBI Debenture Trustee Operational Circular.

-VISTRA ITCL (INDIA) LIMITED HAVE FURNISHED TO STOCK EXCHANGES A DUE DILIGENCE CERTIFICATE DATED SEPTEMBER 8, 2021, AS PER THE FORMAT SPECIFIED IN ANNEXURE A TO THE DT CIRCULAR WHICH READS AS FOLLOWS:
+VISTRA ITCL (INDIA) LIMITED HAVE FURNISHED TO STOCK EXCHANGES A DUE DILIGENCE CERTIFICATE DATED MAY 16, 2023, AS PER THE FORMAT SPECIFIED IN ANNEXURE A TO THE DT CIRCULAR WHICH READS AS FOLLOWS:

-- 1. "We have examined documents pertaining to the said Secured NCD Issue and other such relevant documents, reports and certifications as provided to us. - 2.
+- 1. "We have examined documents pertaining to the said issue and other such relevant documents, reports and certifications as provided to us. - 2.
 On the basis of such examination and of the discussions with the Issuer, its directors and other officers, other agencies and on independent verification of the various relevant documents, reports and certifications provided to us, WE CONFIRM that: - a.
 The Issuer has made adequate provisions for and/or has taken steps to provide for adequate security for the debt securities to be issued. - b.
 The Issuer has obtained the permissions / consents necessary for creating security on the said property(ies). - c.
-The Issuer has made all the relevant disclosures about the security and its continued obligations towards the holders of debt securities. - d.
-Issuer has adequately disclosed all consents/permissions required for creation of further charge on assets in offer document or private placement memorandum/ information memorandum and all disclosures made in the offer document or private placement memorandum/ information memorandum with respect to creation of security are in confirmation with the clauses of debenture trustee agreement. - e.
-Issuer has given an undertaking that charge shall be created in favour of debenture trustee as per terms of issue before filing of listing application. - f.
-All disclosures made in the draft offer document or private placement memorandum/ information memorandum with respect to the debt securities are true, fair and adequate to enable the investors to make a well-informed decision as to the investment in the proposed issue.
+The Issuer has made all the relevant disclosures about the security and its continued obligations towards the holders of debt securities to the best of our knowledge basis the information provided to us. - d.
+Issuer has adequately disclosed all consents/ permissions required for creation of further charge on assets in offer document and all disclosures made in the offer document with respect to creation of security are in confirmation with the clauses of debenture trustee agreement. - e.
+Issuer has disclosed all covenants proposed to be included in debenture trust deed (including any side letter, accelerated payment clause etc.), offer document and has given an undertaking that debenture trust deed shall be executed before filing of listing application. - f.
+Issuer has given an undertaking that charge shall be created in favour of debenture trustee as per terms of issue before filing of listing application.

+g.
+All disclosures made in the draft offer document with respect to the debt securities are true, fair and adequate to enable the investors to make a well -informed decision as to the investment in the proposed issue.